Koenkk/zigbee2mqtt.io/docs/devices/RTCGQ11LM.md

 ### Device type specific configuration
 *[How to use device type specific configuration](../configuration/device_specific_configuration.md)*

+* `illuminance_calibration`: Allows to manually calibrate illuminance values, e.g. `95` would take 95% to the illuminance reported by the device; default `100`.
 * `no_occupancy_since`: Timeout (in seconds) after `no_occupancy_since` is send.
 This indicates the time since last occupancy was detected.
 For example `no_occupancy_since: [10, 60]` will send a `{"no_occupancy_since": 10}` after 10 seconds